 Drain and keep warm.
 You should have about 32 meatballs.

 To Cook the Noodles

 Boil about 1 1/2 cups of plain, wide egg noodles to make 2 cups of cooked.

 To Assemble the Wedding Soup

 Make an assembly line with each ingredient and the hot broth at the end of it.

-Place the ingredients attractively in the soup bowl (See example).
-Use 4 meatballs and 4 pieces of royale per bowl, about 2 tablespoons of carrot and other vegetable, and 1/4 cup of noodles.
+Place the ingredients attractively in the soup bowl.
+Use 4 meatballs and 4 pieces of royale per bowl, about 2 tablespoons of carrot and other vegetables, and 1/4 cup of noodles.
 This is an appetizer, it need not be filling.

 Ladle about 1 cup of hot broth over the soup, garnish with parsley and/or chives and carry to the table and place in front of each guest.

-Bread is not usually served with this soup, but you might choose to have some on the table.
-Bread is usually not served with butter for first courses.
+- Bread is not usually served with this soup, but you might choose to have some on the table.
+Bread is usually not served with butter for the first courses.

 - Making the broth (optional): Start the broth the day before.
 You may choose to skip making the broth entirely and buy 2 to 3 quarts of good quality, packaged broth instead.